Notes

 May 3, 2019

-MQTT is a messaging protocol commonly reffered to as Publish/Subscribe or is an popular solution to distributed system communications, where you do not want to directly couple the publisher and subscribers.
+MQTT is a messaging protocol commonly referred to as publish/subscribe and is a useful option for distributed system communications, where you do not want to directly couple the publisher and subscribers.
 That is a fundamental design of this MBR project.

 April 29, 2019